Dev-nisa/Dev-nisa/README.md

 - 👋 Hi, I’m @Dev-nisa
-- 👀 I’m interested in Ruby, Python, and struggling through Java
+- 👀 I’m interested in Ruby, Python, Java, and anything AI.
-- 🌱 I’m currently learning HTML, CSS, Java on Free Code Camp
+- 🌱 I’m currently learning HTML, CSS, Java on Free Code Camp.
-- 💞️ I’m looking to collaborate on any beginner projects.
-I'm curious about front end, back end, and cloud related projects.
+- 💞️ I’m looking help with any open source projects.
+I have a lot to learn.
+I'd prefer to learn by building projects instead of tutorial hell.
-- 📫 How to reach me here!
+- 📫 You can message me here.
 - 😄 Pronouns: She/her

 <!---